AlexEngelhardt-old/AWS-scripts/README.md

   Double check that the EBS volume's device name is correct
 1. Do `mount -a`
-2. Upload your local data to the EBS volume:
+2. Upload your local data to the EBS volume.
+From your local machine, do this:
     `cd AWS-key-dir`
     `scp -r -i MyFirstTestMachine.pem /home/alexx/github/kaggle/jigsaw-toxic-comment-classification-challenge/work/data ubuntu@ec2-18-216-16-165.us-east-2.compute.amazonaws.com:/mnt/`
 1. Git is already installed on the EC2 clusters.
 So just go:
     `git clone https://github.com/AlexEngelhardt/AWS-scripts.git`

 Then, use the .sh scripts from this repository to quickly install the necessary software for a specific taks and set up your environment.

+# Native

+Just execute the preliminary steps above and then run `native-setup.sh` to host a Jupyter Notebook.

+# Docker

+Run the commands in `docker-setup.sh` to prepare your machine for running a Docker container.

-Finally, launch a docker container for the Jupyter Notebook by issuing 'make' (which in turn calls `docker-compose`)
+Then, launch the container for the Jupyter Notebook by issuing 'make' (which in turn calls `docker-compose`)

-### Finally:
+# Finally:

-Point your browser to `http://ec2-18-219-46-100.us-east-2.compute.amazonaws.com:8888` (replace your hostname obv) and pray.
+Point your browser to `http://<your-host-name>.compute.amazonaws.com:8888` (replace your hostname obv) and pray.

-You'll need to issue a last `sudo docker container exec c5fc jupyter notebook list` (get the container ID by `sudo docker container ls`.
+You'll need to issue a last `jupyter notebook list`.
+If you used Docker, get the container ID by `sudo docker container ls` and run `sudo docker container exec <container-id> jupyter notebook list` instead.

 Paste the token into the web browser and off you go!